HugoBrunet13/NFT-Marketplace-Auction/README.md

 ## Testing

-Marketplace and NFTCollection contract have been tested using **Hardhat** framework and **Chai** library.
+Marketplace and NFTCollection contracts have been tested using **Hardhat** framework and **Chai** library.
-To run the test, please make sure all dependencies are installed please type: `npx hardhat test`.
+To run the test, please make sure all dependencies are installed and use the following command: `npx hardhat test`.

-Bellow an overview of the tests for `Marketplace.sol` contract
+Below an overview of the tests for the `Marketplace.sol` contract

 ```
 Marketplace contract